google/clasp/README.md

 #### Options

 - `--no-localhost`: Do not run a local server, manually enter code instead.
-- `--creds <file>`: Use custom credentials.
+- `--creds <file>`: Use custom credentials used for `clasp run`.
 Saves a `.clasprc.json` file to current working directory.
 This file should be private!

 ### Logout